Is there anything you can't do with paper towels?

 - Space White Premium Bamboo Paper Towels: 67%

 Unfortunately, many of the worst performers in our tests were eco-friendly products, with the two lowest scorers made from bamboo.
 While they may help to clean up the planet, they're not much good for cleaning up your kitchen.
 They're also quite expensive, coming in at $2.71/100 sheets and $3.56/100 sheets.

 A number of other products made from recycled paper didn't perform much better.

 If you're keen on greening your cleaning cupboard, you could opt for Viva Eco 100% Bamboo Fibre, which scored 74%, or better yet, an iCare product – they all scored 77% and they're among the cheapest in our test.

 Paper towels made from recycled paper didn't fare particularly well in our tests (as with recycled toilet paper), but you might be happy to sacrifice some performance for the environmental benefits.

 And if you're thinking you can put paper towel in the recycling bin, unfortunately you can't.

-Paper towels used to mop up greasy spills or with harsh cleaning products need to go in the bin.
+You can pop them in the compost if you've used them with dirt, water or plant-based food.
+But paper towels used to mop up greasy spills or with harsh cleaning products need to go in the bin.

 If the environmental impact is weighing on your mind, you could opt for better performing products that are packaged in recycled paper, or choose long-roll products.